ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### HTTP Message Abstractions

-Styx provides two kinds of HTTP message abstractions: (1) Streaming HTTP message classes for intercepting live traffic and (2) Immutable HTTP message classes all other applications.
+Styx provides two kinds of HTTP message abstractions: (1) Streaming HTTP message classes for intercepting live traffic and (2) Immutable HTTP message classes that are generally easier to work with.

 The `LiveHttpRequest` and `LiveHttpResponse` classes have immutable headers, but the message body is a stream of byte buffer events, represented by a `ByteStream` class.